cookie2/Final_Project_Programming/readme.md

 	-Cause my poor English, if you cannot understand what those comments meaning, you can contact me or research by yourself.

 # 3. You should realize:
-## It just an simple code, web scraping is more complex than you thought.
+## It just a simple code, web scraping is more complex than you thought.
 If you are instersing in.
 Ask Professor or give up.
 	Just kidding, here is the direction:
 		1.If you not familiar with website structure, you should learn it.(Keyword: html, css and javascript) 2.You should know what is html element.